 13. Capilè (Portuguese Cordial Drink)

-Today, the modernized version of Capilè can use a different recipe that includes orange flowers, water, and sugar.
+Today, the modernized version of Capilè can use a different recipe that includes orange blossoms and sugar.
 Capilè is especially refreshing with a generous amount of ice.
-It’s pleasantly sweet without overpowering you, making the summer heat less irritating.
+It’s pleasantly sweet and can make the summer heat less irritating.

-Where to buy: It’s the easiest to spot this drink in Lisbon, Portugal where vendors sell it in large pitchers.
+Where to buy: The best way to try this drink in Portugal is to buy from street vendors in Lisbon.